Key Takeaways

 Tweaking the quantity field UI to be buttons or buttons with a text field generally resolves issues users have with the quantity selector in the cart.

-7) 74% of Sites Don’t Mark Both Required and Optional Fields Explicitly
+7) Mark Both Required and Optional Fields Explicitly (61% Don’t)

-32% of tested participants did not complete a required field when encountering a form where only the optional fields were marked.
+In our large-scale UX testing, 32% of participants did not complete at least one required field when encountering a form where only the optional fields were marked (see guideline #686).

 Performance did not improve on forms where the required fields were marked and the optional fields were not.